score-spec/docs/themes/docsy/userguide/content/en/docs/Adding content/Shortcodes/index.md

 {{% alert title="Warning" color="warning" %}}
 You can only embed external content from a server when its `X-Frame-Options` is not set or if it specifically allows embedding for your site.
 See https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options for details.

-There are several tools you can use to check if a website can be embedded via iframe - e.g.: https://gf.dev/x-frame-options-test.
+There are several tools you can use to check if a website can be embedded via iframe - for example: https://gf.dev/x-frame-options-test.
 Be aware that when this test says "Couldn’t find the X-Frame-Options header in the response headers." you **CAN** embed it, but when the test says "Great!
 X-Frame-Options header was found in the HTTP response headers as highlighted below.", you **CANNOT** - unless it has been explicitly enabled for your site.
 {{% /alert %}}